wll-hayat04/retail-demand-forecasting/README.md

     seeds=range(30),
     stratified=True,
 )

-val.summarise_repeats(rep)
+summary = val.summarise_repeats(rep)

-val.is_difference_meaningful(
+comparison = val.is_difference_meaningful(
     rep,
     "Random Forest",
     "7-Day Rolling Sum Baseline",
 )
 ```

+This reproduces an exploratory demand-stratified comparison rather than a
+prospective evaluation.
+Model differences are computed on paired splits.
-`is_difference_meaningful` compares models on the **same splits**.
-If the reported confidence interval for their difference includes zero, this experiment does not establish a clear difference at the specified confidence level; it does not prove that their performance is identical.
+A confidence interval that contains zero does not establish a clear
+difference at the specified confidence level; it does not prove that
+the models have identical performance.

+### TabFM environment and results

+TabFM is optional and is not installed by the classical environment
+requirements.
+Its experiments require a separate compatible PyTorch/TabFM
+environment and access to the pretrained regression checkpoint.

+The final five-category TabFM comparison was conducted separately on a
+Tesla T4 GPU, using 30 paired demand-stratified splits and
+`n_estimators=32`.
+Its saved results are available in:

+- `results/tabfm_comparison_raw.csv`
+- `results/tabfm_comparison_summary.csv`
+- `results/tabfm_verdicts.csv`

+`notebooks/04_tabfm.ipynb` contains exploratory local CPU experiments.
+Its previously saved execution outputs were cleared because they came
+from different runtime configurations.
+Running this notebook may require
+substantial memory and computation time.
+Reproducing the classical
+pipeline does not require running TabFM.

 ---